techmateTristan/inventory-control/design_specifications.md

 # Design Specifications

-These specifications are derived from a spreadsheet that currently works as an inverntory, with some additions
+These specifications are derived from a spreadsheet that currently works as an inventory, with some additions

 ## Item CLasses